 You can have the most beautifully designed and decorated office.
-You can have the most technologically advanced computer systems to manage your financial, marketing and clinical needs.
+You can have the most advanced business and technological systems to manage your financial, marketing and clinical needs.
 You can have the most ergonomic and efficient dental equipment to provide the most refined clinical dentistry.
-But it is the people who work for you that will make or break your practice.
+But by far the most important characteristic of your practice is the people in your team.

-Years ago employers motivated employees by behaving like law enforcement officers.
-Solely, the boss established work place rules and production standards.
+Years ago employers motivated employees by behaving more like law enforcement officers.
+Solely, the boss established work-place rules and production standards.
 If employees failed to follow the rules or failed to meet production levels, they were punished through pay reductions or job termination.
-Over the years, motivational theories changed so the employer assumed the role of a coach rather than a cop.
+Over the years, motivational theories and practices advanced so the employer assumed the role of a coach rather than a cop.
 Coaches of a sport team provide the players with equipment, training and strategies to win games.
-Similarly, an employer provides employees (team members) with equipment, trading and motivation necessary to provide exceptional service and products to customers.2
+Similarly, an employer provides employees (team members) with equipment, training and motivation necessary to provide exceptional service and products to customers.2

 It wasn’t until the 1950s that corporate America learned the key to increased productivity and profit was through highly motivated employees.
 W. Edward Deming’s Total Quality Management programs successfully jumpstarted the new Japanese industrial revolution by instituting an employee motivational mindset by employers.
 During the 1940s Abraham Maslow established the groundwork for current motivational techniques.
 His adaptation of his Hierarchy of Needs Theory to employee management proved to American industry that the employer/employee relationship had to change if companies were to prosper.

-Maslow is considered the father of humanistic psychology.
+Maslow is considered the founder of humanistic psychology.
 Humanistic psychology incorporates aspects of both behavioral psychology and psychoanalytic psychology.
-Behavioral psychologists follow the teachings of Skinner who believed human behavior is controlled by external environment factors.
-On the other hand, psychoanalytic psychologists follow the teachings of Freud who proposed the idea that human behavior is controlled by internal unconscious forces.
+Behavioral psychologists follow the teachings of Skinner who believed human behavior is controlled largely by external environment factors.
+On the other hand, psychoanalytic psychologists follow the teachings of Freud who proposed the idea that human behavior is controlled mostly by internal unconscious variables.
 Maslow’s motivational theories states human behavior is controlled by both external and internal factors, and the need for healthy humans to be the best they can be.

-In 1943, Maslow formulated his “hierarchy of needs theory.”
-He proposed people have emotional needs that must be satisfied, and these needs will motivate until they are satisfied.
+In 1943, Maslow formulated his “hierarchy of needs theory.”3 He proposed people have complex and nuanced needs that must be satisfied, and these needs will motivate until they are essentially satisfied.
 The needs are arranged in a hierarchy from basic to higher needs with an individual needing to satisfy a lower need before a higher need can motivate.
-Once a need is satisfied it no longer motivates.
+Once a need is satisfied, its power to motivate wanes.
 For example, a starving individual will do whatever is necessary to obtain food, i.e., eat food from a dumpster, but once fed, the promise of food no longer motivates.

 The original five needs of the hierarchy are: